Article written by Elisa - Travel Writer & Local in France

 This article may contain compensated links.
 Please read disclaimer for more info.

-Filled with picturesque, candy-colored towns that look like they could come straight out of a fairytale, there are lots of Alsace attractions that make this area the perfect destination for a weekend getaway from Paris or a longer trip.
+Filled with picturesque, candy-colored towns that look like they could come straight out of a fairytale, there are many beautiful things to see in Alsace that make this area the perfect destination for a weekend getaway from Paris or a more extended trip.
 This region is where many French go for the perfect holiday, so you know that the food, scenery, and wine must be absolutely amazing.

-If you’re ready to explore this truly idiosyncratic region, then here’s a list of the best places to visit in Alsace.
+If you’re ready to explore this truly idiosyncratic region, here’s a list of the best things to do in Alsace, France.

 The most important French airport in the region is the International Airport Bâle-Mulhouse-Fribourg (MLH, BSL, EAP), also known as EuroAirport.
-Located on French soil, close to Mulhouse, this airport is a good option to explore southern Alsace.
+Located on French soil, close to Mulhouse, this airport is a good option for exploring southern Alsace.
 The EuroAirport has regular and seasonal international flights to Europe, Turkey, Israel, and Morocco – Click here to book your flight tickets

-The region of Alsace is crossed by the classic lines Paris – Nancy – Strasbourg, and Paris – Troyes – Chaumont – Mulhouse.
+The region of Alsace is crossed by the classic train lines Paris – Nancy – Strasbourg and Paris – Troyes – Chaumont – Mulhouse.
 The two other main rail routes in the region are Basel – Mulhouse – Strasbourg (– Metz – Luxembourg) and Nancy – Metz – Luxembourg.

-Thanks to the Rhine-Rhône high-speed line, the TGVs Marseille – Lyon – Frankfurt-am-Main travel through Alsace (via Mulhouse and Strasbourg).
+Thanks to the Rhine-Rhône high-speed line, the TGV line Marseille – Lyon – Frankfurt-am-Main travel through Alsace (via Mulhouse and Strasbourg).

 Explore Alsace by Car